mascarenhasav/AbCD/abcd/plot/README.txt

-The script PLOTcode.py is used to generate figures of error over generations from the data of the experiments.
+The scripts is this dir are used to generate figures of error over generations from the data of the experiments.

-The setup of the plot is made by the "config.ini" file.
+The setup of the plot is made by each "config.ini" file.

 Also, it is necessary pass some arguments when call the script.
-The sintax is:
+The sintax for currentError and offlineError is:

+    $ python3 code.py -p path path1 ... path5

+where path is one folder before than where the data are and pathX[1-5] is the folder where the data are.

+It is possible plot up to 5 datasets on the same figure.

+Examples:

-    $ python3 PLOTcode.py algorithm year-month-day hour-minute
+    $ python3 currentErrorPlot.py -p ../../../examples/pso-abcd pso

-Example:

-    $ python3 PLOTcode.py PSO 2022-12-28 13-30
+    $ python3 currentErrorPlot.py -p ../../../examples/pso-abcd pso abcd